For over 50 years, the Park Authority’s Friends Groups have supported,

 Explain the role of the Fairfax County Park Foundation (FCPF)

 and the relationship between the Friends Groups and FCPF.
 Provide

 requirements to fundraise.

-project we want to address the requests to update or establish
+of this project we want to address the requests to update or

-MOU’s/MOA’s between Friends Groups and the FCPA.
-Please let us know
+establish MOU’s/MOA’s between Friends Groups and the FCPA.
+Please let

 In the MOU/MOA define the agreement purpose, timeframe, scope of